 3. You’re hiding

-If you don’t blog on some kind of consistent basis, your traffic is not going to be consistent either.
+If you aren’t blogging on a consistent basis, your traffic is not going to be consistent either.
 You may have highs and lows instead of a steady flow.
-This has been my main issue this year because I’ve been focusing on opening my blogging course and haven’t made time for writing blog posts.
-I saw a noticeable decrease in my traffic during February and March when I wasn’t blogging.
+For me personally, this has always been my struggle and I’ve been blogging 10+ years!

 Make no mistake, blogging consistently doesn’t mean you have to blog every day.
 Try to keep your pace the same each month even if that means you only post once a week (although I don’t recommend it – aim for at least every 5-6 days which is like six times a month).